-The annual salary for someone with the job title Renal Dialysis Technician salary is $37,937, as of September 06, 2017, with a range usually between $33,572-$43,000, however this can vary widely depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Renal Dialysis Technician make?
+The median annual Renal Dialysis Technician salary is $37,937, as of September 06, 2017, with a range usually between $33,572-$43,000, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Renal Dialysis Technician in the United States.

 This chart describes the expected percentage of people who perform the job of Renal Dialysis Technician in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical Renal Dialysis Technician in the United States is $35,689 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $35,689.
+For example the median expected annual pay for a typical Renal Dialysis Technician in the United States is $37,937, so 50% of the people who perform the job of Renal Dialysis Technician in the United States are expected to make less than $37,937.

 Responsible for maintenance, calibration, and cleaning of dialysis equipment.
 Monitors and operates various machines related to peritoneal dialysis, hemodialysis, plasmapheresis, and drug overdose.
 Develops and establishes protocols for equipment evaluation and training materials to instruct patients and staff in practices and principles of dialysis.
 Performs quality assurance and infection control testing on machinery.
 Stocks, inventories, and reorders supplies.
 Assists with patient care activities.
 Requires a high school diploma or its equivalent.
 Typically reports to a supervisor or manager.
 Years of experience may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View full job description